micahwoods/atcweb3/content/post/quantitative-vs-qualitativea-little-goes-a-long-way/index.md

 This is one of those blog posts that I finally can move from the list of notes about what I might write about, to the published and completed section.

-> [2020-08-29 Sat] On my run this morning from [...] to [...]
-I was thinking that a little bit of quantitative like OM246, knowing nutrient supply, clipvol, it goes a long way in leading to improved turf conditions.
+<mark>> [2020-08-29 Sat] On my run this morning from [...] to [...]
+I was thinking that a little bit of quantitative like OM246, knowing nutrient supply, clipvol, it goes a long way in leading to improved turf conditions.</mark>

 That was my simple note.
 I'd like to explain it like this.